The 10 Members Of The “True” Python Family

 There are 40 python species worldwide, yet of those, only 10 are “true” pythons: those belonging to the genus simply titled Python.
 Several classics are no longer included, such as the reticulated python, the longest snake worldwide, which was reassigned to the Malayopython genus.
 The true pythons diverged from the rest an estimated 33.62 million years ago, and the ball python (AKA Python regius) is one that took shape in Africa.

-At 1.1 metres, this is the shortest true python, yet the most popular in captivity.
-They’re completely harmless and curl up into a ball with their head in the centre if frightened, which led to their name.
-Ball pythons inhabit over a dozen countries, sticking to central and western African countries such as Nigeria.
+At an average of 1.1 metres, this is the shortest true python worldwide, yet the most popular in captivity.
+Alongside the boa constrictor and corn snake, they might be the most popular captive snake full stop.
+Ball pythons are completely harmless, and curl up into a ball with their head in the centre if frightened, which led to their name.
+They’re capable of delivering painful bites, but very rarely do so.

 2 Burmese python